jarandmi/React-style-guide/README.md

 )
 ```

+##Formating

 - Always use single space before closing tag
 ```javascript
 <List />
 ```

-If more than one attribute format over multiple lines
+- If more than one attribute format over multiple lines
 ```javascript
 //Example with one attribute
 <List name="Item list" />